 Tell the patient to cross his arms over his chest.

-The second leg is the support.
+The second leg is a support.

 Bend the patient's arms slightly.